tuler/grails-prerender/README.md

 The default value is `http://prerender.herokuapp.com`

+If you want to use the prerender service, you can configure it using the prerender.prerenderToken configuration key.

 You can also change the user agents the filter applies to, separated by comma.
 This will be added to the default ones.
 Example:
 ```groovy
 prerender.crawlerUserAgents = 'Ezooms,MSNBot,Exabot'